 All this we will achieve more easily through the intercession of the Immaculate Virgin, to whom the most kind God has given the task of dispensing his mercies.
 There is no doubt that the will of Mary should be the will of God for us.
 When we dedicate ourselves to him, we become tools in her hands just as she became a tool in his.
 Let us let her direct us and lead us by the hand.
 Let us be calm and serene under her guidance: she will foresee all things for us, provide all things, swiftly fulfill our needs both bodily and spiritual, and keep away from us all difficulty and suffering.

-Maximilian Kolbe was canonized on October 10, 1982 by Pope John Paul II, and declared “a martyr of charity.”
-He is the patron saint of drug addicts, political prisoners, families, journalist, amateur radio, prisoners, and the pro-life movement.
-Pope John Paul II declared him the “The Patron Saint of Our Difficult Century.”
-The above excerpt is read in the Roman Office of Readings on August 14, the memorial feast of St. Maximilian Kolbe (Scritti del P. Massimiliano M. Kolbe, Italian translation, vol. I, pt.
+On October 10, 1982, Pope John Paul II canonized St. Maximilian Kolbe and declared him “a martyr of charity.”
+St. Maximilian Kolbe is the patron saint of drug addicts, political prisoners, families, journalist, amateur radio, prisoners, and the pro-life movement.
+In addition, Pope John Paul II went on to declare him the “The Patron Saint of Our Difficult Century.”
+The above excerpt appears in the Roman Office of Readings on August 14, the memorial feast of St. Maximilian Kolbe (Scritti del P. Massimiliano M. Kolbe, Italian translation, vol. I, pt.
 1 [Padua, 1971], 75-77; 166).
-To read more about Catholic clergy and religious in Auschwitz, click here.

 To view a 17 minute short film that re-enacts the drama of Fr.
 Kolbe’s last days in the starvation bunker, watch Into Death and Beyond it.